What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 What is POS Data used for?

 POS data helps pre-sale management of inventory, for example keeping track of stock counts.
 During trade hours, it helps benchmark product performance.
 Post-sale, it provides a summary of daily sales, sales report per product and type of product, and sales report per customer.
+For businesses operating in the B2B space, B2B transaction data can be particularly useful.

 Can I analyze Customer Data with a POS?